-Proctectomy is a surgical operation to remove all or part of the rectum.
+Proctectomy is a surgery to remove all or part of the rectum.
 It is often needed to treat rectal cancer.
-If you have been diagnosed with rectal cancer, your treatment will depend on where and how far along your cancer is, as well as other factors.
-But for most people with rectal cancer, some type of proctectomy procedure will be needed.
-A proctectomy may also be used to treat inflammatory bowel disease.
+If you have rectal cancer, your treatment will depend on where the cancer is and how much it has grown, as well as other factors.
+For most people with rectal cancer, a proctectomy will be needed.
+It may also be used to treat an inflammatory bowel disease.

 Proctectomy can be done in several ways.
-The type that you and your surgeon choose will depend on factors such as the location of your cancer and how deeply it has spread.
+The type will depend on factors such as where your cancer is growing and how deeply it has spread.
 Your large intestine, which is made up of your colon and rectum, is the last part of your digestive system.
 The last 6 inches of your large intestine are your rectum and anal area.
 Proctectomy may remove all or part of the rectum and may include the anal opening in some cases.

 Infection at the skin incision site or inside the stomach

-Pulmonary embolism (blood clots that can form in the leg veins during or after surgery and then move to the lungs)
+Blood clots that form in the leg veins and then move to the lungs (pulmonary embolism)

 Trouble passing urine

-Before proctectomy you will need a complete evaluation by your medical team to stage your cancer and plan your surgery.
-This may include special X-rays, blood tests, and a procedure called a colonoscopy to look inside your colon and rectum with a flexible, lighted scope and a tiny camera that sends video images.
+Before a proctectomy, you will need a complete evaluation by your medical team.
+This is done to stage your cancer and plan your surgery.
+This may include special X-rays, blood tests, and an EKG.
+You may have a colonoscopy.
+This is a procedure to look inside your colon and rectum.
+It is done with a flexible, lighted scope and a tiny video camera.

 Here is what to expect during the surgery:

-Cancers that can be reached through the anal opening and that have not spread too deeply may be removed by a surgical procedure called local excision or transanal resection.
-These approaches do not need an incision in the stomach.
+You may have local resection or transanal excision.
+These are done for cancer that can be reached through the anal opening and have not spread too deeply.
+These methods do not need an incision in the belly.

-Cancers that are higher and deeper in the rectum may need to be removed by taking a larger section of the rectum out through an incision that goes through the lower stomach.
+Cancer that is higher and deeper in the rectum may need a different type of method.
+A larger section of the rectum may need to be removed through an incision in the lower belly.
 This is called a low anterior resection (LAR).

-If rectal cancer is too large and close to the anal opening, it may not be possible to spare the rectal area.
-In these cases a procedure called abdominoperineal resection (APR) may be needed.
-In APR surgery, the rectum is removed, the anal opening is closed, and the other end of the colon is attached to an opening (stoma) on the outside of the lower stomach.
+If rectal cancer is large and close to the anal opening, you may have an abdominoperineal resection (APR).
+For APR, the rectum is removed and the anal opening is closed.
+The other end of the colon is attached to an opening (stoma) on the outside of the lower belly.
 This is called a colostomy.
-Bowel movements are collected in a special bag attached to the colostomy.
+Bowel movements are then collected in a bag attached to the colostomy.

-Rarely, a more extensive operation known as a pelvic exenteration might be needed, in which nearby organs, such as the bladder, prostate, or uterus, are removed.
-A colostomy is usually needed after this operation.
+Rarely, a surgery known as a pelvic exenteration may be needed.
+For this, nearby organs are removed, such as the bladder, prostate, or uterus.
+A colostomy is usually needed after this surgery.

-Depending on the type of operation, you may need to stay in the hospital for several days after the operation.
-Once your healthcare providers feel you have recovered enough to go home, it will be important to follow all your instructions for medicines, pain control, diet, activity, and wound care.
+You may need to stay in the hospital for several days after the surgery.
+When you go home, make sure to follow all instructions for medicines, pain control, diet, activity, and wound care.

-If you have a colostomy after proctectomy, you may need to work with specially trained ostomy nurses or enterostomal therapists.
+If you have a colostomy after surgery, you may need to work with an ostomy nurse or enterostomal therapist.
 Make sure to keep all your follow-up appointments.
-He or she will show you how to use the ostomy pouch, deal with side effects such as skin irritation, and resume a full, active life.
+He or she will show you how to use the ostomy pouch, deal with side effects such as skin irritation, and resume an active life.
 With proper care, the pouch cannot be seen under your clothing, and people will not even know you are wearing it.

 Some other common instructions after proctectomy may include:

-Be up and walking as much as possible soon after surgery.
+Get up and walk as much as possible soon after surgery.

-Gradually resume normal activities; this may take a few weeks.
+Gradually resume your normal activities.
+This may take a few weeks.
 Ask your healthcare providers when you can resume bathing, driving, working, and sexual activity.
-Heavy lifting is generally restricted for 6 weeks after stomach surgery.
+Don’t do heavy lifting for 6 weeks.

-Watch your wounds for any sign of swelling, redness, bleeding, or discharge.
+Watch your wounds for any sign of infection.
+This may include swelling, redness, bleeding, or fluid leaking.